rochacon/docker-cron/README.md

 # Docker CRON

-`docker-cron` is a Docker base image that schedules containers in a time interval bases.
+`docker-cron` is a cron service for Docker containers.

 # Building your cron image